bbalog87/amr-ngs-pipeline/P3_amrfinder.md

 THREADS=8
 ```

-## Example using when running in the nextflow workflow
+## Example Usage when running in the nextflow workflow

 The following options are available: